Kabilan2509/Urban_Traffic_Management/README.md

 Developed by **Kabilan K A**

-AI & Data Science | Intelligent Transportation Systems
+CSE | Intelligent Transportation Systems